modicio/issue-board/README.md

 * Clone this repository
 * Install SBT (Scala build system) and a **JDK 11**
 * Go to the root directory where this README and the ``build.sbt`` is located.
-* Execute ``sbt dist`` and check the terminal output where the generated JAR package is located
+* Execute ``sbt dist`` and check the terminal output where the universal package is located
+  * If zipped, unzip the dist package
+  * **Place the resources folder of this repository inside the bin folder**
 * Alternatively, execute ``sbt run`` directly to start the app without generating a JAR